Quantum-Group-GOGOGO/quantum_t/README.md

 # quantum_t

 A quantitative-trading framework built with **Python** and **PyTorch**, designed for high-frequency futures data.
 It supports full-cycle development — data collection, preprocessing, model training (LSTM / MLP / Transformer), and back-testing — in a modular and reproducible way.
+Data collection needs to work with IB_gateway using a proper username and password.

 ---